 It’s the peak of mosquito season, and it is a great time to learn how to avoid mosquito bites.
-In areas where diseases transmitted by mosquitoes like yellow fever, dengue fever and malaria are common, avoiding being bitten is a major concern.
+In areas where diseases transmitted by mosquitoes like yellow fever, dengue fever, and malaria are common, avoiding being bitten is a major concern.

 As mosquitoes that carry the Zika virus spread to new areas, it is more critical than ever for people to follow the Centers for Disease Control and Prevention’s (CDC) recommendations for avoiding bites.

 You’re not alone in planning your backyard BBQ.
-It’s summertime, and mosquitoes will be ready for a feast.
+It’s summer, and mosquitoes will be ready for a feast.
 To avoid a night filled with mosquito-borne bites, you should know how to stop them from occurring in the first instance.
 It’s not just insect repellent or yard spray that you need.

 You may not know what causes bites to itch.
 When a mosquito lands, its saliva contains proteins that remain after it has left.
 The immune system recognizes the threat and releases histamine to fight these proteins.
 What is the result?

 The result?
 Those itchy, painful bumps that you keep scratching and scratching.
 There are several ways to remove a mosquito bite quickly.
 The irritation will usually disappear within 2 to 3 days.

 Not only can the bites be painful, but so can their aftermath.
 The West Nile and Zika virus, chikungunya, and malaria are all diseases that mosquitoes carry.
 We consulted several entomologists for their advice on how best to repel these pests.

 5 ways to prevent mosquitoes from biting you